Partition regularity in imaginary quadratic rings of integers: An outline for the proof of the density regularity result

 \end{proposition} Proposition \ref{aperiodiclimit0} is an analog of \cite[Proposition~4.1]{FKM1}.
 The proof of Proposition \ref{aperiodiclimit0} is based on Proposition~\ref{P: appendix}, a variation of which was essentially proved in \cite{S23}.
 We postpone the details until Section \ref{sec: proofmain}.

 We now turn our attention to the complement of the aperiodic completely multiplicative functions.
-As we will demonstrate in Section~\ref{SEChalasz}, these are exactly the pretentious completely multiplicative functions, so we introduce the following notation:
+As we will deduce from Theorem~\ref{C22intro}, these are exactly the pretentious completely multiplicative functions, so we introduce the following notation:

 Lemma~\ref{measurability} establishes that $\mathcal{M}_p$ is a Borel measurable subset of $\mathcal{M}$.
 Thus, by Proposition~\ref{aperiodiclimit0} and the dominated convergence theorem, we see that Theorem~\ref{thirdreduction} will follow if we find $\delta>0$ and $Q \in \mathcal{O}_K^{\times}$ such that the analog of \eqref{adeltapos} holds, replacing $\mathcal{M}$ with $\mathcal{M}_p$, i.e.,